waln0/i-like-trains-noah-nathan/README.md

 How the modes affect the client and server:

-- In **Online Mode**:
+- In **Competitive Mode**:
-  - The client connects to the remote IP specified in the configuration.
+  - The client connects to the remote IP specified in the configuration (it can also be your local ip if you want to test it locally).
-  - The client initializes with the agent specified in `online_agent`.
+  - The client initializes with the agent specified in `competitive_agent`.
-  - The server hosts a game on `0.0.0.0` allowing multiple clients to connect and compete.
+  - The server hosts a game on `0.0.0.0` allowing multiple clients to connect (locally and remotely) and compete.

 - In **Local Evaluation Mode**:
   - The client connects to localhost and acts as an observer, only displaying the game.